Updated 1 March 2021

-Information for students planning a study abroad placement in 2020/21 which is not a compulsory part of the degree
+Information for students planning a study abroad placement which is not a compulsory part of the degree

 We’ve emailed all students who are planning an optional study abroad placement to explain what needs to happen next.
 You can view the email here.
 This information can also be found in the Study Abroad area of the Minerva VLE.

 Here are some answers to the key questions you might have:

-What if I decide on the “continue” option but it is unsafe for me to travel in semester 2 as well?
+What if I decide on the “continue” option but it is unsafe for me to travel?

-Unfortunately there is no guarantee that you will be able to travel for semester 2.
+Unfortunately there is no guarantee that you will be able to travel to your study placement.
 The ability to travel is dependent on a range of factors outside of our control.
 In this instance we will liaise with your host university and teaching school at Leeds to understand what provision will be available.

 My host university is not offering online teaching for the upcoming semester but is continuing with in-person teaching.
 Can I still choose the ‘Continue’ option’?

-The FCO is still advising against all non-essential travel for British nationals, exempting destinations that no longer pose an unacceptably high risk for British travellers.
+The FCDO is still advising against all non-essential travel for British nationals, exempting destinations that no longer pose an unacceptably high risk for British travellers.
 Many countries continue to restrict entry for non-citizens.
 In the event that in-person teaching is offered by your host, your study placement with be contingent on the lifting of all travel restrictions, the approval of your host university, and a risk assessment to be authorised by the University.

 There is a likelihood that teaching arrangements at partner universities may change and we would recommend that you also have a back-up option in the event you are unable to travel.